 Read MoreHere in CT, we are entering the months where unhealthy air quality emerges with the heat levels this summer.
 The American Lung Association has released

-Read MoreAs a followup to my last post about the restrictions on F22 flights, Stars and Stripes published an interesting article which discusses some of the
+Read MoreAs a followup to my last post about the restrictions on F22 flights, Stars and Stripes published an interesting article which discusses some of the possible causes.
+One suggested cause is the oxygen system.
+The on-board oxygen generation system, or OBOGS, in the Raptors does not use liquid oxygen like the F16.
+Instead, air is

 Read More